Chart Color Schemes

 Jandakot performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 University qualification levels in Jandakot stand at 28.0%, slightly below the Australian average of 30.4%.
-Bachelor degrees are most common at 19.1%, followed by postgraduate qualifications (5.4%) and graduate diplomas (3.5%).
-Vocational credentials are held by 36.7% of residents aged 15+, with advanced diplomas at 12.9% and certificates at 23.8%.
+Bachelor degrees are the most common at 19.1%, followed by postgraduate qualifications at 5.4% and graduate diplomas at 3.5%.
+Vocational credentials are prominent, with 36.7% of residents aged 15+ holding them, including advanced diplomas (12.9%) and certificates (23.8%).

-Educational participation is high, with 25.8% of residents currently enrolled in formal education: 8.7% in secondary, 7.9% in primary, and 5.8% in tertiary education.
-Alta-1 College - Cooper Road Campus serves Jandakot but has no current enrollments.
-Secondary students primarily attend one school within the suburb, while primary students usually go to schools in nearby areas due to the lack of local options.
+Educational participation is high, with 25.8% currently enrolled in formal education: 8.7% in secondary, 7.9% in primary, and 5.8% in tertiary.
+Alta-1 College - Cooper Road Campus serves Jandakot but has no enrolled students as of the given date.
+Secondary students primarily attend one school within Jandakot, while those in primary typically go to schools in nearby areas due to no local primary schools.

 Frequently Asked Questions - Education